kazurayam/ReactInputField/README.md

 Find the zip file of the latest version; download it; unzip it to create a new directory.

-### Launching a local web server powered by Next.js and React.js
+### Launching a local web server powered by React.js

 I created a new directory `/Users/kazurayam/tmp/ReactInputField-0.1.0`.
 This is just an example.
 You can chose wherever you like.